 Key Stage 3 Information

-In Year 7, students will have 1 Design Technology teacher and rotate around the four different disciplines (Food Preparation and Nutrition, Resistant materials, Systems and Control and Textiles).
+In Year 7, students will have 1 Design Technology teacher and rotate around the five different disciplines (Food Preparation and Nutrition, Resistant materials, Graphics, Systems and Control and Textiles).
 Students develop a really sound basis of both practical skills and knowledge to equip them well for further study.
 Students will design and make a range of products which they then take home to be used or eaten by their family.

 Years 8 and 9